Usanter/multi-task-kaldi/README.md

 - `lexicon.txt` // Standard Kaldi // phonetic dictionary with silence phonemes
 - `task.arpa` // Standard Kaldi // language model in ARPA format
+- `task_large.arpa.gz` // Standard Kaldi // Large language model in compressed ARPA format (this is an optional file)
 - `wav_train.scp` // Custom file! // A typical kaldi list of audio files, but with only the train utterances
 - `wav_test.scp` // Custom file! // A typical kaldi  list of audio files, but with only the test utterances
 - `transcripts.test` // Custom file! // A typical Kaldi transcript file, but with only the test utterances